A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

 A single circuit can only compute a function with a fixed number of arguments, which is why we call arithmetic circuits a \new{non-uniform} model of computation.
 In order to talk about arbitrary functions, we need to consider circuit families, i.e., sequences of circuits which contain one circuit for every input length $n \in \N$.
 The function computed by a circuit family $\C = (\Cn)_{n \in \N}$ is the function computed by the respective circuit, i.e.,

-A circuit family is said to decide a set if and only if it computes the set's characteristic function.
+A circuit family is said to decide a set if and only if it computes the characteristic function of the set.
 For a function $f \colon \N \to \N$, we say that a circuit family \C{} is of size $f$ (depth $f$), if the size (depth) of $\Cn$ is bounded by $f(n)$.